szabgab/slides/python/machine-learning.md

 * Supervised
 * Unsupervised

+{aside}
 * Reinforcement learning
 * Recommender system
+{/aside}

 ## ML - Supervised Learning
 {id: ml-supervised-learning}

 * We have a dataset that has the "right answer".
+* It has one or more "features" (or variables) (X) and one or more results (y).
+* We would like to create a function that given a new set of values for X will predict the value(s) of y.

+* Regression
+* Classification

+## Regression problem
+{id: ml-regression-problem}

+* Predict continuous valued output.

+* Housing prices: area (x) vs price (y)
+* How to predict the price based on the area?
-* Housing prices: area (x) vs price (y), how to predict: linear line, a 2nd degree polynom, or an exact match on the known points?
+* Try to match a linear line, maybe a 2nd degree polynom, or an exact match on the known points using very high degree polynom?

-* Supervised Learning - A Regression problem - Predict continuous valued output.
+## Classification problem
+{id: ml-classification-problem}

+* Predict a discrete valued output (yes/no) or (A, B, C, D)

 * Brest Cancer:  Tumor size (x) vs being malignant or benign (y) - two distinct possibilities.
 Given a tumor (and its size) what is the probability that it is malignant?
-* A Classification problem - Discrete valued output (yes/no)
 * The Tumor size is a "feature".
 In other problems we might have many more features.
 * e.g. We might know both the tumor size and the age of the patience.

+## Number of features
+{id: ml-number-of-features}

+* Can be large.
 * Infinite number of features?

 ## ML - Unsupervised Learning